chrisburnell/chrisburnell.com/_drafts/crossing-guards.md

 ---

 On the web, we’re used to change.
 We embrace change.
-It’s part of what makes the web unique: an ever-evolving, ever-moving ecosystem of growing users.
+It’s part of what makes the web unique: an ever-evolving, ever-moving ecosystem of growing users, each with their own ideas, challenges, and goals to bring to the web.

-Part of embracing change means, as builders of the web, we have to be light on our toes, ready to adapt and change to factors within and without our control.
-Some call it a dance, some think it a nightmare; regardless, it is one of the facts of the web that you can either accept or not.
+Part of embracing that change means, as builders for the web, we have to be light on our toes and ready to adapt to factors within and without our control.
+It’s how you prepare and react to the changes that really matters.

 {% include content/heading.html title='Hook, Line, & Sinker' %}